 The Triocottage Digital Mini Automatic Incubator is another small incubator that can give you an easy and happy egg incubation experience.
 For both beginners, hobbyists and experts, this is one of the best mini egg incubators.
 It is also great for classroom demonstrations, teaching kids about incubations and home poultry breeding.
 It is easy to use, reliable, well-designed and beginner-friendly.

 This incubator is the forced-air type (comes with a built-in fan) and the fan distributes heat and air to all the eggs in the incubator.
 Temperature control is automatic and accurate.
-There is a clear led display at the top showing the temperature reading.
-This device also comes with Styrofoam as extra insulation for better stable temperature which is highly essential for a good hatch rate.
+There is a clear LED display at the top showing the temperature reading.
+This device also comes with Styrofoam as extra insulation for better stable temperature, which is essential for a good hatch rate.

-For effective humidity control, the Triocottage digital mini automatic incubator has a stepped sink underneath it.
+The Triocottage digital mini automatic incubator has a stepped sink underneath for effective humidity control.
 The stepped sink is filled with different amounts of water at different periods.

-By using this incubator, you don’t need to turn the eggs yourself.
-It features an automated egg turner, which works every two hours.
+Using this incubator, you don’t need to turn the eggs yourself.
+It features an automatic egg turner, which works every two hours.
 This also reduces manual egg handling and the chances of contaminating the eggs with germs through the hands.
 Note that you need to stop the egg from turning when it’s 3 days to hatching.

 Unlike most mini incubators, this mini incubator model comes with a built-in LED egg candler to check if eggs are fertilized and monitor embryonic development.
 The holding capacity is 15 chicken eggs or 10 large eggs like duck, goose and turkey eggs.